-When making big changes to a course, it can be difficult to know where to start.
-We recommend that you start at the end and work backward.
+When designing a course, it can be difficult to know where to start.
+We recommend the Backward Design approach: you begin at the end and work backward.

 - Instead of approaching your syllabus design with the question “What does my course have to cover?” ask, “What do I want my students to learn?”

 - List your answers to that question as your learning objectives.
 You can use the framing sentence: “At the end of this course, students will be able to…” followed by verbs that lend themselves to assessment.
 For example, instead of, “Students will understand XYZ,” use more specific verbs such as, “Students will be able to identify and describe XYZ.”

 - Then answer the question, “How will they learn it? (activities and content) followed by, “How will I (and they) know that they’ve learned it?” (assessments).

 - Feel free to download this worksheet (docx) to help you articulate the learning objectives and identify how your students will achieve them.